 The base class for all environments is BaseEnvironment.
 “Normal” simulations usually use its subclass Environment.
 For real-time simulations, SimPy provides a RealtimeEnvironment (more on that in Real-time simulations).

 SimPy is very flexible in terms of simulation execution.
-You can run your simulation until there is no more event, until a certain simulation time is reached, or until a certain event is triggered.
+You can run your simulation until there are no more events, until a certain simulation time is reached, or until a certain event is triggered.
 You can also step through the simulation event by event.
 Furthermore, you can mix these things as you like.

 For example, you could run your simulation until an interesting event occurs.
-You could then step through the simulation event by event for a while; and finally run the simulation until there is no more event left and your processes all have terminated.
+You could then step through the simulation event by event for a while; and finally run the simulation until there are no more events left and your processes have all terminated.

 The most important method here is Environment.run():

-If you call it without any argument (env.run()), it steps through the simulation until there is no more event left.
+If you call it without any argument (env.run()), it steps through the simulation until there are no more events left.